openbullet/openbullet2-docs/docs/proxies/import-proxies.md

 When using any of these sources, there need to be only **one proxy per line**.

-When adding proxies, you need to either use the *advanced syntax* that OpenBullet 2 uses to recognize the proxy information, or specify the default values that will be used if not specified.
+When adding proxies, you need to either use the legacy *advanced syntax* that OpenBullet 2 recognizes, use standard URI-style proxy strings, or specify the default values that will be used if not specified.

 ![Default values](/img/proxies/proxy-defaults.png)

 ### Proxy syntax
-The advanced proxy syntax is
+The legacy advanced proxy syntax is

 ```text
 (type)host:port:username:password